-School starts in less than a month for my little guy and I know we are among the very latest to go back to school, or rather go to for the first time !
-This is a fun craft that can be adapted easily for any age or ability.
-Beginners can finger paint the apple and skip the collage, older children can be challenged by finding the red paper in magazines and cutting them out , instead of the construction paper.
-If you ever need to have on one my crafts simplified or modified for older children never hesitate to contact me , I’m happy to help.
+School starts in less than a month for my little guy, and I know we are among the very latest to go back to school, or rather go to for the first time!
+This is a fun apple craft for preschool that can be adapted easily for any age or ability.
+Beginners can finger paint the apple and skip the collage; older children can be challenged by finding the red paper in magazines and cutting them out instead of the construction paper.
+If you ever need to have one of my crafts simplified or modified for older children, never hesitate to contact me , I’m happy to help.

 - Gather your materials.
 You will need some heavy paper ( a paper grocery bag is perfect), a red marker, red paint, glue, red construction paper, kid scissors, and some brown and green construction paper.
 I have felt shown in the picture but decided to use paper for the leaf and stem instead.